Girgitt/Windows_session_keepalive/README.md

-# desktop_lock_suspender
+# desktop lock suspender: keep your session active
-A tiny taskbar-icon type of program to disable windows auto-locking.
+A tiny taskbar-icon type of program to disable windows desktop auto-locking.

-Windows build is available in dist folder.
-Just unpack and run the exe or use archive attached to the release.
+Windows executable is available under release tab.
+Just unpack and run the exe.

-Program stays in the taskbar and displays current operation mode using an icon:
+Program stays in the taskbar and displays current operation mode:

  * red lock means desktop session will be locked according to the policy / windows settings